ACCIDDA/RespiLens-staging/scripts/README.md

     --overwrite
 ```

-Swap the paths/pathogen exactly as in the Python example for RSV and COVID-19 hubs.
+Swap the paths/pathogen exactly as in the Python example for RSV and COVID-19 Forecast Hubs (use `--pathogen rsvforecasthub` or `--pathogen covid19forecasthub`).
 Install dependencies once per machine:

 ```r
 install.packages(c("jsonlite", "jsonvalidate", "arrow"))